solidi/writing/34-building-a-popular-half-life-mod-during-the-rise-of-counter-strike.md

 ![PHL POTD (Picture of the day), Cold Ice Featured, in 1999 and 2000.](images/34-57.png)
 ![](images/34-58.jpeg)

-Having our mod on the mail list was like being #1 on the Apple app store in a major category and receiving tens of thousands of retweets an hour.
+Having our mod on the mail list was like being number one on an app store in a major category and receiving tens of thousands of downloads an hour.
 This was validation that we were doing things correctly and that the community was receptive.

 ![[ci_suspension](https://github.com/solidi/hl-mods/tree/b57c4f608782014af36b88587f894c892829be76/cold-ice/maps), by Laserus, a dazzling map dedicated to open areas and tinkering with gravity.](images/34-59.gif)

 Lots of people liked the play.
-Version 1.75, our cherished version, was the golden master build (GM) — a time when the software was burned to CDs and marked as 1.0 for manufacturing.
+Version 1.75, our beloved version, was the golden master build (GM) — a time when the software was burned to CDs and marked as 1.0 for manufacturing.

 ![Updated modern logo.](images/34-60.gif)